gazolla/TableFormCloudKit/README.md

 ## Installing

-All dependeces are in the Xcode project.
+All dependences are in the Xcode project.

 ### Contact